open-component-model/ocm/docs/ocm/modelmapping/oci/README.md

 # OCM Mapping to an OCI Registry

-OCM component version can be stored in OCI registries which are conforming to the [OCI distribution specification](https://github.com/opencontainers/distribution-spec/blob/main/spec.md).
+OCM component versions can be stored in OCI registries which are conforming to the [OCI distribution specification](https://github.com/opencontainers/distribution-spec/blob/main/spec.md).
 Additionally, a registry must support a deep repository structure.